DurianDan/pyshiftsla/README.md

-# pysla - SLA Generator in Python
+# pysla - SLA Calculator and Work Shift Generator in Python
-    Highly customizable SLA Generator, for any time-keeping and days-off policies
+    Highly customizable SLA calculator and Work shift Generator, for any time-keeping and days-off policies